mleonardallen/CarND-Advanced-Lane-Lines/README.md

 ##### Perspective Transform Step #4: Debug Output

 _Note: In the actual source image at this step is a binary thresholded image.
-I am using the undistorted image here in this example because I found it more useful for visualizing the transformation._
+I am using the undistorted image here in this example instead of the binary thresholded image because I found it more useful for visualizing the transformation._

 Destination points are relatively simple compared to the source points.
 Basically the destination points are at the top of the image have same x value as the points at the bottom.
 The bottom points are the same as in the source points.